 - Activity journal included to extend the learning process.

 Best Microscope for Preschoolers

-Packed with photo-quality images and indulgent fun-filled audio, this toy might make an incredible gift for a preschooler.
-With 5x magnification and focus-free dual eyepieces, it’ll easily introduce your 4-year-old child to a whole new world.
+Packed with photo-quality images and indulgent fun-filled audio, this toy would make an incredible gift for a preschooler.
+With 5 times magnification and focus-free dual eyepieces, it’ll easily introduce your 4-year-old child to a whole new world.

-The image slides are quite realistic and kids can slide them in just like real specimens.
+The image slides are pretty realistic, and kids can slide them in just like real specimens.
 They’ll look while listening to get a better understanding.
-Once they’re done observing, they can switch it to quiz mode for a recall session.
+Once they’re done observing, they can switch to quiz mode for a recall session.

 It makes a good educational tool as they develop academic skills and prepare for school.
 Included are 20 slides with more than 100 facts and interactive questions.
 The microscope incorporates a storage unit for these slides, making clean-up a breeze.

 - Comfortable eyepieces.